How to Choose the Best Safe for Your Home

 A safe can provide excellent protection for your valuables.
 There are many safes out there, but it can be difficult choosing the right one.
 To get the best safe for your needs, you must consider several different factors.

 What Protections Do You Need?

-What To Consider Before Buying a Safe
+What to Consider Before Buying a Safe

-A large safe requires at least two strong individuals and a dolly to move, while a smaller safe may be able to be picked up by an average adult.
-If you want to be able to move the safe, you need to make sure it is possible to do so.
-Obviously, this will limit what you can store in it.
+A large safe requires at least two strong individuals and a dolly to move, while a smaller safe can be picked up by an average adult.
+If you want to take it with you in case of an emergency or just need to change location, this may be an important factor.
+Obviously, lighter weight means smaller size.
+As a consequence, this will limit the interior storage space and what you can store in it.

-Order And Installation
+Order and Installation

 *Please note that we do not install floor or wall safes.